 Keep in mind that many people use the terms letter of reference and letter of evaluation interchangeably.

 Medical schools have slightly different requirements, but, generally speaking, you will need to have a minimum of three school recommendation letters which must include two science letters.
 Most medical school applicants send in four to five letters of evaluation.
 AMCAS allows students to send in a maximum of ten letters of reference.
-MedEdits’ nontraditional or very highly accomplished students routinely submit up to eight letters of evaluation.
+However, most medical schools have limits on the number of letters you can submit with the most prestigious medical schools allowing you to send up to six letters.
+MedEdits’ nontraditional or very highly accomplished students routinely submit up to six letters of evaluation when allowed.

 How many letters of recommendation do I need for medical school?

 Medical schools have slightly different requirements for the LOE, but, generally speaking, you will need to have a minimum of three with two of those letters from science professors.
 Most medical school applicants send in four to five letters of evaluation.
 How many letters you send to medical schools will also depend on the system through which you are applying.

-What are admissions committees looking for in letters of recommendation?
+What are medical school admissions committees looking for in letters of recommendation?

 The Association of American Medical Colleges has clearly outlined the competencies medical school admissions committees what to know you possess.
 Letter writers are expected to comment on any of the competencies of which they have knowledge.
 Admissions committees want to know about your academic abilities as well as your personal qualities and characteristics.
 Not every letter writer will be able to write about every competency listed below.

 Thinking and Reasoning Competencies